Evrard-Nil/vllm_router/README.md

 - `--dynamic-config-yaml`: The path to the YAML file containing the dynamic configuration.
 - `--dynamic-config-json`: The path to the JSON file containing the dynamic configuration.

-### Sentry Options

-- `--sentry-dsn`: The Sentry Data Source Name to use for error reporting.
-- `--sentry-traces-sample-rate`: The sample rate for Sentry traces (0.0 to 1.0).
-Default is 0.1 (10%).
-- `--sentry-profile-session-sample-rate`: The sample rate for Sentry profiling sessions (0.0 to 1.0).
-Default is 1.0 (100%).

 ## Build docker image

 ```bash